Namysh/scrotri.js/README.md

 </body>
 ```

-Now, in order to select the elements you want to animate, you have to add them the "SCTR-init" class and the "data-sctr" attribute like this :
+Now, with regard to select the elements you want to animate, you have to add them the "SCTR-init" class and the "data-sctr" attribute like this :
 ```html
 <body>
     <!-- ... -->